A poem of heads and tales...

 but the King’s guards waited outside

-and quickly threw him into chains.
+and quickly threw him in chains.

-They hacked off his head as ordered
+They hacked off his head as was ordered

 before he could utter a spell